+AR androgen receptor

-AR 3-BC androgen receptor 3-benzylidene camphor (1,7,7-trimethyl-3- (phenylmethylene)bicyclo[2.2.1]heptan-2-one, EC No. 239-139-9)
+3-BC 3-benzylidene camphor (1,7,7-trimethyl-3-

+CMD (phenylmethylene)bicyclo[2.2.1]heptan-2-one, EC No. 239-139-9)

-CMR cancerogenic, mutagenic, toxic for reproduction
+CMR carcinogenic, mutagenic or toxic for reproduction

 E2 17β-Estradiol

 ER estrogen receptor

 GSI Gonadosomatic index

 hAR human androgen receptor

 hER human estrogen receptor

 HEK293 Human Embryonic Kidney 293 cells

 HELN transfected (ER) human cervix adenocarcinoma cell line

 HSI Hepatosomatic index

 4-MBC 4-methylbenzylidene camphor ((±)-1,7,7-trimethyl-3-[(4-

 methylphenyl)methylene)] bicyclo[2.2.1]heptan-2-one, EC No. 253-242-6)

 MCF-7 breast cancer cell line (Michigan Cancer Foundation-7)

-NP 4-nonylphenol branched and linear
+NP 4-nonylphenol, branched and linear

 OP 4-tert-octylphenol (EC No. 205-426-2)

 PBT persistent, bioaccumulative and toxic

 vPvB very persistent and very bioaccumulative

 PR progesterone receptor

 rtER estrogen receptor of rainbow trout

 SCCS Scientific Committee on Consumer Safety

 US EPA Environmental Protection Agency of the United States of America

 VTG vitellogenin

 WHO/IPCS International Program on Chemical Safety of the World Health Organization

+WI 10/11 C3 international Frogram on Chemical Safety of the World Health Organization

-PROPOSAL FOR IDENTIFICATION OF A SUBSTANCE OF VERY HIGH CONCERN ON THE BASIS OF THE CRITERIA SET OUT IN REACH ARTICLE 57
+IDENTIFICATION OF A SUBSTANCE OF VERY HIGH CONCERN ON THE BASIS OF THE CRITERIA SET OUT IN REACH ARTICLE 57

+Substance Name: 1,7,7-trimethyl-3-(phenylmethylene)bicyclo[2.2.1]heptan-

-Substance Name(s): 1,7,7-trimethyl-3-(phenylmethylene)bicyclo[2.2.1]heptan-2-one (3-benzylidene camphor)
+2-one (3-benzylidene camphor)

-EC Number(s): 239-139-9

-CAS number(s): 15087-24-8
+EC Number: 239-139-9 CAS number: 15087-24-8

-• It is proposed to identify the substance as a substance of very high concern in accordance with Article 57(f) of Regulation (EC) 1907/2006 (REACH) because it is a substance with endocrine disrupting properties for which there is scientific evidence of probable serious effects to the environment which gives rise to an equivalent level of concern to those of other substances listed in points (a) to (e) of Article 57 of REACH.
+• The substance is identified as a substance of very high concern in accordance with Article 57(f) of Regulation (EC) 1907/2006 (REACH) because it is a substance with endocrine disrupting properties for which there is scientific evidence of probable serious effects to the environment which gives rise to an equivalent level of concern to those of other substances listed in points (a) to (e) of Article 57 of REACH.